fgitpush/GitQuestions/README.md

 One of your teammates accidentally deleted a branch, and has already pushed the changes to the central git repo.
 There are no other git repos, and none of your other teammates had a local copy.
 How would you recover this branch?

-How can you copy a commit made in one branch to another (e.g. a hot fix commit from released branch to current development branch)?